The Need

 The Project

-Water for H2OPE will ensure access to clean and functional water systems for all 6,500 residents of the Tonganagaon Tea community using three coordinated strategies: Our team will implement the following water, sanitation, and hygiene solutions:
+Together for H2OPE will ensure access to clean and functional water systems for all 6,500 residents of the Tonganagaon Tea community using three coordinated strategies.
+Our team will implement the following water, sanitation, and hygiene solutions:

 - Water Treatment.
 Help the Tonganagoan community learn how to treat water at the household level through filtration and boiling to eliminate bacterial contamination and iron.
 This is especially critical during the monsoon season, when contamination levels are the highest.